SylCard/Content-based-Music-Recommendation/README.md

 data is available and as a result they cannot recommend new and unpopular songs.

-In this paper, the author proposes a new recommendation model that uses music audio and deep learning to produce playlists based on a given query song.
+In this project, the author proposes a new recommendation model that uses music audio and deep learning to produce playlists based on a given query song.

-## Datasets

-## Results
-The system was evaluated qualitatively using a human evaluation study on the free music archive dataset.
-The results show that the model produces recommendations of a sensible nature.
-To conclude, the project shows that use of deep learning in a music recommendation setting has the potential to outperform traditional content-agnostic approaches.
+details explained here:
 ## Code

-## References
+to use this system:

+- download a dataset (FMA,GTZAN)
+- feature convert data to mel-spectrograms using featureConverter script
+- change file path in model script to feed data and train CNN
+- keep an ordered list of songTitles in text file for library of songs
+- run CNN in predict script
+- run playlist generator

+- output playlist :)

+have fun!